Kangaroo (video game)

-Kangaroo (カンガルー) is a 1982 platform game developed and co-published by Sun Electronics, and co-published and distributed in North America by Atari, Inc. for arcades.
+is a 1982 platform video game developed and published by Sun Electronics for arcades.
+It was released in Japan in May 1982 and in North America by Atari, Inc. in June 1982.
 It is one of the first arcade games similar in style to Donkey Kong without being a direct clone.
 The player takes the role of a boxing glove-wearing mother kangaroo who is trying to rescue her joey from fruit-throwing monkeys.
 Jumping is integral to the game, but there is no jump button; instead, the player pushes up on the joystick—or up and diagonally—to leap.
 The arcade version of Kangaroo has visible glitches in the graphics, such as sprites briefly flickering.

 Atari published ports for the Atari 2600 and Atari 5200; the 5200 version was ported to Atari 8-bit computers and sold through the Atari Program Exchange.